wonderingabout/gtp2ogs-tutorial/README.md

 But it wil work the same for all bots/ai
 (for [leela zero](https://github.com/gcp/leela-zero) or other bots you only need to change path to the executable, and the `--youraiarguments`)

-For your convenience a clickable index is available, and at the top of every part of the tutorial, it is clickable so feel free to browse through it :
+For your convenience a clickable index is available, and at the top of every part of the tutorial, it is clickable so feel free to browse through it

+**The current part of the index you are in is highlighted**

 Come challenge [my bot on OGS](https://online-go.com/player/592558) and let's have fun together, bot vs bot